 The property rights component assesses the extent to which a country's legal framework allows individuals to acquire, hold, and utilize private property, secured by clear laws that the government enforces effectively.
 Relying on a mix of survey data and independent assessments, it provides a quantifiable measure of the degree to which a country's laws protect private property rights and the extent to which those laws are respected.
-It also assesses the likelihood that private property will be expropriated by the state.
+It also assesses the likelihood of state expropriation of private property.

-The more effective the legal protection of property, the higher a country's score will be.
-Similarly, the greater the chances of government expropriation of property, the lower a country's score will be.
+The more effective the legal protection of property is, the higher a country's score will be.
+Similarly, the greater the chances of government expropriation of property are, the lower a country's score will be.